rudyrooman/District-Traffic-Planning/README.md

 g. impose requirements on inbound and outbound distances between any street and an accesspoint.
    conflicting requirements lead to failure.
 h. use langsteuitweg , langsteinweg param to give maximum inbound and outbounddistances for any node.
-	this ensures that all streets have reasonable travel distances.
+	this ensures that all nodes have reasonable travel distances.

 step 3: solve in ampl ( minimizes bidirectional streets)